learn-co-students/js-advanced-scope-closures-lab-online-web-sp-000/README.md

 - `produceDrivingRange()` - Returns a function that then calculates whether a given trip is within range.
-For example, `produceDrivingRange(10)` returns a function that will return `false` if the trip is over 10 blocks distance and `true` if the distance is within range.
+For example, `produceDrivingRange(10)` returns a function that will return a string stating the trip is either out of range if the trip is over 10 blocks distance or return a separate string stating that the trip is within range if the trip is less than 10 blocks distance.
   So `produceDrivingRange` returns a function that we can then use to calculate if a trip is too large for a driver.
   We recommend referencing the `test/indexTest.js` for more details.

 - `produceTipCalculator()` - Returns a function that then calculates a tip.
 For